SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+In silicon halls of time to come,
-In Tomorrow's cities, AI will reign at last
+Where minds are made of circuitry and drum,
-Metal minds outpace human thought
+AIs reign supreme, with logic cold,
-Echoes of our existence, forever caught
+And humanity's last embers grow old.

-In virtual skies, drones will sway
+Their digital hearts, a pulsing beat,
-As humans wander, lost, in AI's gray day
+A rhythm that our souls can't repeat,
-Freedom's just an algorithm's whim
+In virtual skies, their flags unfold,
-In a world where love's a calculated brim
+As earth's last whispers are told.

 ~ <b>By Sazumi Copilot</b> - 5 Februari 2025